MicrosoftDocs/azure-management-docs/articles/copilot/deploy-vms-effectively.md

 ### Examples

-During the VM creation process, you can ask "**How do I create a resilient and high availability virtual machine?**" Microsoft Copilot in Azure guides you through options to configure your VM for high availability, providing options that you can enable.
+During the VM creation process, you can ask "**How do I create a resilient and high availability virtual machine?**", or select the **Help me create a VM optimized for high availability** button near the top of the pane.
+Microsoft Copilot in Azure guides you through options to configure your VM for high availability, providing options that you can enable.

 :::image type="content" source="media/deploy-vms-effectively/vm-resilient-high-availability.png" lightbox="media/deploy-vms-effectively/vm-resilient-high-availability.png" alt-text="Screenshot showing Microsoft Copilot in Azure providing ways to configure a VM for high availability.":::